sujit/LSC_Remover/README.md

   That's it!

 Feedbacks:
-Please drop an email to: thesujit [at] gmail [dot] com if you have any suggestions/feedbacks.
+* Please drop an email to: thesujit [at] gmail [dot] com, if you have any suggestions/feedbacks.